 11. Get Board members involved.
 Share your year-end fundraising plan with your Board and invite them to choose a way to get involved.
 Can they forward your emails to their friends and family members with a personal note about why they support your nonprofit?
 Can they make the right introduction to get a speaking engagement?
 Does someone on the Board know someone at the local paper who can get your press release noticed?

 12. Keep the beat on social media.
-Show up consistently on Facebook, Instagram, and any other platforms where your supporters are.
-Social media posts alone cannot make the money roll it, but these platforms are a giant opportunity to spread the word about your organization’s good work.
+Show up consistently on Facebook, Instagram, and any other platforms where your supporters are spending time.
+Social media posts alone don’t necessarily make the money roll it, but these platforms are a giant opportunity to spread the word about your organization’s good work.
 Sometimes people will respond to your email appeal because they’ve seen you consistently post updates on Facebook and it makes them feel warm and fuzzy about your nonprofit.

 Vary your content on social media so it’s not Ask, Ask, Ask.
 Share success stories, news about your cause, content your donors will be interested in.
 Use a tool like Buffer to schedule your posts.
 Take every tiny moment your nonprofit experiences and turn it into a social media post as a way to honor the people you serve, the staff and volunteers on the frontlines, and the donors who make it all possible.

-As you plan out your year-end fundraising campaign, put it in writing and share your plan with Board members, staff, and volunteers.
+As you plan out your year-end fundraising campaign, put it in writing and share your plan so it’s real (not just in your head) and so it’s easily shared with Board members, staff, and volunteers.